 ALL HCC students and employees are encouraged to join in the recycling efforts on campus.
+To enjoy the benefits of a successful recycling program, everyone's understanding and cooperation is essential.

-There are blue containers in each building for recyclable products.
+There are blue recycling bins/cans/containers located in each building designated for managing recyclables.